Nightberry

 SYSTEM BEHAVIOR

-The tests also made it clear that AI-driven 3D-style animation is still not fully there yet.
-While some shots suggest the look and motion language of 3D, the output is not consistently polished enough to fully replace a true 3D pipeline when precision, refinement, and clean product interaction matter.
-It can hint at the aesthetic, but it still breaks under closer scrutiny.
+The clearest takeaway: AI-driven 3D-style animation is not there yet.
+Some shots suggest the aesthetic, but the output is not consistently polished enough to replace a true 3D pipeline when precision and clean product interaction matter.
+It can hint at the look.
+It still breaks under scrutiny.